Mark Hughes' flair has Stoke prepared to overcome Tony Pulis' West Brom

 As the manager said in his pre-match news conference on Thursday, such is the talent in their ranks that the side can now back their quality against any side in the division.
 Although, while they have shown it against the big boys of the league, if they are to seriously fulfill their ambitions of taking the Stoke roadshow across Europe in 2016, then they need to start beating the sides below them too -- starting with West Brom.

-James Whittaker is a freelance football writer based in Leeds.
-Follow on Twitter: @northstokie
+James Whittaker is ESPN FC's Stoke blogger.
+Follow him on Twitter: @northstokie